statonjr/TTT/README.md

 # TTT

 A simple tic-tac-toe game that I wrote at JFK airport after getting asked about building one in an interview.
+Now with scoring!

 This game is built with JavaScript, HTML5, and CSS3.
 Tested in WebKit and Chrome.